skyylex/skyylex.github.io/_posts/2017-02-28-nsobject-internals-autorelease_and_autoreleasepool.md

 ---
 layout: default
 title: NSObject Internals.
 Episode 3 - autorelease and @autoreleasePool
+description: New episode covers one of the aspects of memory management in Objective-C - autorelease and autorelease pool
-tags: objective-c nsobject nsobject-internals autorelease autorelease-pool
+tags: objective-c nsobject nsobject-internals autorelease autorelease-pool memory-management
 ---
 **NSObject Internals.
 Episode 3 - `autorelease` and `@autoreleasePool`**